Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 Site Prep and Grading

 If the cleared land needs to be level for construction, that’s a separate step after clearing.
-Rough grading with the excavator typically adds $500 to $1,500 per acre.
+Rough grading typically adds $500 to $1,500 per acre.
 This isn’t fine grading for a building pad.
 It’s filling holes, smoothing ruts, and knocking down high spots left from stump removal.

 What Drives the Price Up